DataDog/documentation/content/synthetics/uptime_check.md

 ## Overview

 Uptime Checks are HTTP requests (GET, POST, PUT, etc.) executed by Datadog to your web properties or application endpoints at configurable periodic intervals from multiple locations around the world.
-These checks verify that your applications are responding to requests and verify that they meet any conditions you define, such as response time, HTTP status code, and header or body contents.
+These checks verify that your applications are responding to requests, as well as that they meet any conditions you define—such as response time, HTTP status code, and header or body contents.

 ## Configuration
 ### Request